Tennis Betting in New York

 Tennis betting is reaching new records for betting volume every year.

-The ATP and WTA tours operate on a nearly year-round basis.
-That translates into plenty of betting opportunities.
-When the top pros on the men’s and women’s sides square off, online sportsbooks are ready with odds and lines.
+The ATP and WTA tours operate on a nearly year-round basis, which means online sportsbooks are ready with odds and lines.
 While the regular tour stops bring in plenty of business, betting handles soars even more for the Grand Slams.

 Here in New York, the US Open is obviously a top highlight that draws tons of betting action both in-state and across the country.
-You can now bet on it legally and safely at sportsbooks in New York and its environs.
+You can now bet on it legally and safely at online sportsbooks in New York.
 Here’s how.

 There are a number of ways to bet on tennis, all of which we’ll cover in full detail in a bit.
 For now, let’s focus on the main betting lines you’ll see at sportsbooks.
 Once you click on the tennis link, the betting lobby will be populated with all of the upcoming matches for both men and women.
-An example listing looks like this:
+At WynnBet Sportsbook New York the listing might look like this:

 The main bet is on the outright winner of the match, and it works just like a moneyline wager in other sports.
 There are odds on both sides — negative for favorites and positive for underdogs — which will move in response to betting action.
 To place a bet, you simply click on the odds of your choice.
 It goes on the betting slip, where you add in your amount, verify and click submit.

 The range between the odds tells us how close of a matchup the oddsmakers envision.
 If it’s close — such as -125/+105 — then a tight matchup could be coming.
 For wide spans — like -350/+300 — then it looks like a paper mismatch.
 In our example, Djokovic is a decent-sized favorite over the underdog Zverev.